Ryan Oishi

 first, as an acrostic poem,

-a distant memory fishing with his father
+a cherished memory fishing with his father

 in the second spine